 Elizabeth used Farrow and Ball's Matchstick on the walls.
 The wool curtains are trimmed in Fortuny.
 I hope to share more of this fabulous house in the future.

 Here is another Swedish Gustavian daybed from our shop.
 It divides Darby's large and beautiful living room into three seating groups: sofa on one end, daybed in the middle and clubchairs with ottomans on the other side.

 In our long and narrow living room, I placed a daybed in front of the fireplace.
 Comfy club chairs with an ottoman would've been delightful, but alas they would be too deep.

-This daybed floats gracefully without blocking the fireplace.
-The laurel leaf carvings and circular fretwork are fantastic!
+Notice how the daybed floats gracefully without blocking the fireplace.
+Its laurel leaf carvings and circular fretwork are fantastic.
 The paisley wool throw with suede trim is from De le Cuona.

-The above Swedish daybed (sold) would look great in a foyer or hall under a tall mirror, painting or screen.
+ABOVE: This Swedish daybed (sold) would look stunning in a foyer or hall under a tall mirror, painting or screen.

 Here is a Swedish daybed currently in our shop.
 I had a loose seat (linen covered) cushion made.
 The raised ends with oval rings have wonderful movement.

 And this small Gustavian original painted daybed is from our latest shipment.
-It came already upholstered in this indigo and off white checks.
-I think blue and white toile bolster pillows would be divine!
+It came already upholstered in this classic indigo and off-white checks.
+Add toile bolster pillows for softness, charm and pizazz!